hyungmogu/cloud-guru-Implementing-a-full-CI-CD-pipeline/08_monitoring/02_installing_prometheus_and_grafana.md

 git clone https://github.com/kubernetes/charts
 ```

-4. Create prometheus-values.yml file for any special settings we want to use (DEPRECATED)
+4. Create prometheus-values.yml file for any special settings we want to use (HELM DEPRECATED DON'T USE)

 **Kubernetes Control Plane**
 ```